The Early History of the McLarans of Dalby

 ** "The Father of Ipswich", George Thorn established the convict settlement at Limestone, as Ipswich was then known.

 Margaret was pregnant with daughter Agnes at the time of the incident.
-As per Ellen Sullivan v Alexander McLaren , the court sided with the man.
+As per Ellen Sullivan v Alexander McLaren, the court sided with the man and ignored the woman.
 The court's decision only delayed the inevitable failure of Denis and Margaret's marriage.

 Margaret stated she had 2 children aged 7 and 2 – Ellen and Agnes.
 Her son John (born 1858 but his death not recorded on BDM Qld) had died by this date.
 The ages of the children and the Ipswich marriage confirm that the persons in court are our Denis and Margaret.